This is Mt. Akaishi from Oshika Village.

 Once you reach the fork in the ridge, you can take a breather.
 It seems that there are many people who leave their luggage here.
 The view of the Arakawa Sanzan from the Akaishi-dake side was beautiful.

-The view from the top of the mountain is good, but it's a small place, so I think it's best to take a break at the Akaishi Shelter, which is a little further down.
+The view from the top of the mountain is good, but it's a small place, so I think it's best to take a break at the Akaishi evacuation hut, which is a little further down.
 There is also a skewered dango sign ahead, where you can take photos with Mt.
 Fuji in the background and eat lunch while looking at it.

 This time I was able to meet a stoat.